AndreLMPinto/Localizationeer.js/README.md

 - [x] Report to a file.
 - [x] Ability to remove a string id completely or only the translations.
 - [x] Ability to clone a string id.
+- [x] Ability to join 2 or more string ids into one.

 Example 1: List all issues (missing translations, formatting issues).
 > node app.js -operation=androidCheck -xmlsFolderName=/your/app/src/main/res